denisraslov/react-spreadsheet-grid/README.md

 Also, you can get it from `onColumnResize` callback to store somewhere and use for the next render to make columns stay with the same width.

-### blurFocus
+### blurCurrentFocus
 > `boolean`

 > defaults to `false`

-**It's important!** You have to pass here `true` to blur the focused cell of the table after a value of any of cells has been changed.
+⚠️ **IMPORTANT!** You have to pass here `true` to blur the focused cell of the table after a value of any of cells has been changed.
 This will ensure the correct behaviour for the table.
 Usually it should be passed after the `onFieldChange` callback if we are talking about [the regular pattern of usage](#the-pattern-of-usage).

 ## Customizing cells & header content